-- (1) The removal of soil and earth materials shall be prohibited except for (a) valid nonconforming uses in existence as of May 14, 1974; (b) foundation, trench and related site excavation performed after the issuance of a building permit; and (c) removal in connections with the landscaping and grading of land for a purpose for which a building permit is not required, provided that such removal shall not exceed 300 cubic yards of material. - (2) For use on other parts of the same lot or adjoining lot under the same ownership if the quantity removed does not exceed in the aggregate 100 cubic yards. - 101I.
+- (c) removal in connections with the landscaping and grading of land for a purpose for which a building permit is not required, provided that such removal shall not exceed three hundred (300) cubic yards Earth Products. - (2) ADDITION.
+The deposition of Earth Products will be prohibited except for: - (a) valid nonconforming uses in existence as of May 14, 1974; - (b) foundation, trench and related site excavation performed after the issuance of a building permit; and - (c) deposition in connections with the landscaping and grading of land for a purpose for which a building permit is not required, provided that such addition shall not exceed three hundred (300) cubic yards Earth Products.

+For use on other parts of the same lot or adjoining lot under the same ownership if the quantity removed does not exceed in the aggregate 100 cubic yards.

+101I.
 DUMPING AND STORING OF REFUSE.
-No dumping or storage of refuse shall be permitted other than the temporary dumping or storage of small amounts of such material for brief periods pending final lawful disposition nor shall any new public solid waste disposal facility be established or an existing facility be expanded in area. - 101J.
+No dumping or storage of refuse shall be permitted other than the temporary dumping or storage of small amounts of such material for brief periods pending final lawful disposition nor shall any new public solid waste disposal facility be established or an existing facility be expanded in area.

+101J.
 ADDITIONAL REQUIREMENTS FOR RESIDENTIAL STRUCTURES OVER FOUR THOUSAND (4,000) SQUARE FEET IN TOTAL AREA.
-To assure that large scale residential structures and significant site modifications located within the Gateway Conservation Zone will not cause deterioration of the natural and traditional river scene, a special permit is required for all construction, reconstruction, enlargement, or structural alterations of principal and accessory residential structures which results in one or more buildings or structures having a combined total floor area in excess of four thousand (4,000) square feet of total floor area (all floors) except in accordance with the exceptions below.
+To assure that large scale residential structures and significant site modifications located within the Gateway Conservation Zone will not cause deterioration of the natural and traditional river scene, a special permit is required for all construction, reconstruction, enlargement, or structural alterations of principal and accessory residential structures which results in one or more buildings or structures having a combined total floor area in excess of four thousand (4,000) square feet of Total Floor Area (all floors) except in accordance with the exceptions below.